GLOBAL-MARKETS-Stocks gain on optimism over economic recovery | Business

 GLOBAL-MARKETS-Stocks gain on optimism over economic recovery

-Global stock markets made moderate gains on Monday as increasing confidence about the rapid recovery of economies from the COVID-19 pandemic offset concerns about the speed of the market's rally.
+Global stock markets made moderate gains on Monday as increasing confidence about a rapid recovery of economies from the COVID-19 pandemic offset concerns about the speed of the market's rally.

 "Right now we're kind of waiting," said Dennis Dick, a trader at Bright Trading LLC.
 "We look pretty healthy but all it takes is a couple of disappointing reports and that can change in a hurry."
 Investors have been ebullient in recent weeks, with Wall Street hitting another intraday record high on Friday and European shares not far off their own record highs.

 Stocks and most other risk assets have ridden a massive rally.
 The MSCI world index has registered only three down months in the past 12 and is up nearly 5% this month and 9% for the year as investors bet on a rapid post-pandemic economic rebound turbocharged by vast government and central bank stimulus.
-Analysts, however, say stocks look a little over-valued and that the rally will run into hurdles after setting such a lightning pace and with so much of the economic recovery and fiscal stimulus splurge already priced in.
+Analysts say stocks look a little over-valued and that the rally will run into hurdles after setting such a lightning pace and with so much of the economic recovery and fiscal stimulus splurge already priced in, however.

 "The real crux of the issue is, 'What's in the price?'
 The year-to-date rally has increasingly eliminated upside to our targets," noted Andrew Sheets, a strategist at Morgan Stanley.
 "Across four major global equity markets (the U.S., Europe, Japan and emerging markets), only Japan is currently below our end-2021 strategy forecast."
 BOLSTER CONFIDENCE